mskcc/tempo/README.md

 (You need to use the branch `feature/nextflow` if cloning from master.)

-Install `Nextflow` within this subdirectory if the Nextflow executable `nextflow` isn't globallly defined:
+Install `Nextflow` within this subdirectory if the Nextflow executable `nextflow` isn't in your PATH:

 ```
 curl -s https://get.nextflow.io | bash
 ```

-This installs Nextflow within the `vaporwareNextflow` (the current directory)
+This installs Nextflow within the `vaporwareNextflow` (the current directory).

 #### Executing the scripts